CognitiveScale/cortex-certifai-examples/models/h2o_dai_regression_auto_insurance/README.md

 3. Select 'Click for Actions' and then 'Predict'.

-4. Set the target column to 'outcome' and launch the experiment.
+4. Set the target column to 'Total Claim Amount' and launch the experiment.

 5. After completion of the Driverless AI Experiment, download the scoring pipeline that you want to scan with Certifai.